icpctools/icpctools/Resolver/README.md

 ```
 Changes the resolving speed.
 The [speedFactor] option is a decimal percentage indicating the desired amount of change
 in the execution time for each step.
-Factors between 0 and 1 speed up the resolving process;
+Factors between 0 and 1 slow down the resolving process;
-factors greater than 1 slow it down.
-For example a speedFactor of 0.5 will double the
+factors greater than 1 speed it up.
+For example a speedFactor of 2 will resolve twice as fast.
-speed (i.e., cut the time in half).
-If --speed is specified but no speedFactor is given,
-the default speedFactor is 0.15.

 ```
 --singleStep <startRow>